tmgreensolutions/php-geobuf/README.md

 # php-geobuf

-PHP class for the geobuf compact geospatial format.
+PHP library for the geobuf compact geospatial format.

 This is essentially a PHP port of the great [pygeobuf](https://github.com/pygeobuf/pygeobuf).

 Geobuf stores GeoJSON 6-8 times smaller and TopoJSON 2-3 times smaller.
 Depending on the `$precision` attribute, lossless compression is possible.
 More information about Geobuf is available in the [JS implementation](https://github.com/mapbox/geobuf) or the [Python implementation](https://github.com/pygeobuf/pygeobuf).

-This is in an experimental state – it works for my purposes but there probably are some bugs.
+**Beware:** Experimental state – it works for my purposes but there probably are some bugs.

+**Quick size comparison:** An example 745 kB GeoJSON was converted to a 90 kB Geobuf file – more than 8 times less.

 ## Installation